 This financial report was authorised for issue in accordance with a resolution of the Telstra Board of Directors on 12 August 2021.
 The Directors have the power to amend and reissue the financial report.
+1.5 Other accounting policies

 Reading the financials